amouro/drupalden_iwakuni_2023/section-4.md

 <!--
 If we using sort() function directly, it is sorting by the index number of the character in the Unicode table.
-However it doesn't make sense to the Japanese speaker.
+However it doesn't make sense to the Japanese speaker, isn't it.

-The solution in JS is the localeCompare() function.
-The Kanji will be sorted with the pronouciation of the first character and then the next character if first character is the same.

-However there is one word mis-placed in the middle. 岩下

-It is because the Kanji has another pronounciation.

-In Japanese or in Mandarin Chinese the character could have more than one pronounciation.

 <b>Next slide >>>>></b>

-日本漢字的音讀最為明顯，日本漢字的讀法一般有二個以上，是因不同時期、不同地方傳入的結果。 在普通話中亦間有取自遊牧民族等其他民族語言、梵語、其他漢語語言或方言的發音屬於此類。

 -->

 ---